'Enough Is Enough': CTA Workers Union Speaks Out After Hammer Attacks

 Chicago transit police said a man hit a 50-year-old victim with a hammer.
 Authorities tweeted a photo of it Tuesday morning.

+The offender, Curtis Tyler, 30, has been charged in the hammer attack.
+He is expected in bond court on Wednesday.

-It’s not yet clear if the man in custody is the same person involved in four other hammer attacks in the past month.
+It’s not yet clear if Curtis is the same person involved in four other hammer attacks in the past month.

 In surveillance photos shared by police, the suspect appears to be wearing the same bright red shoes as the man pictured being arrested.

-Amalgamated Transit Union President for Trains Eric Dixon said the increased violence they’re seeing is unprecedented.READ MORE: Chicago Weather: Flash Flood Warning For Parts Of Area As Round Of Storms Hits City And North Shore; Severe Thunderstorm Warning To Northwest
+Amalgamated Transit Union President for Trains Eric Dixon said the increased violence they’re seeing is unprecedented.READ MORE: Suspect Wanted On Warrants In California, Including One For Murder, Is Shot And Killed By Amtrak Police At Union Station

 “These things like this didn’t use to happen, of this magnitude in the past,” Dixon said.
 “But now once again, it’s happening more and more and so we are crying out to the public, to anyone that will listen to say ‘hey, enough is enough.’”